 Co-create a delivery plan including budgets, timelines, indicators for performance, success and halting conditions; co-curate federated implementation teams; hold regular meetings to drive delivery; document the outcomes.

 - Review and report

-Analyse what worked and what didn’t, engaging with all stakeholders; openly communicate outputs and outcomes; co-design next steps as relevant.
+Co-create analyse of what worked and what didn’t, engaging with all stakeholders; openly communicate outputs and outcomes; co-design next steps as relevant.

 Gavin Starks (founder)